mellis481/serve-static-action/README.md

 # serve-static-action

-This action will serve static files from a specified localhost port.
+This action utilizes [`serve-static`](https://github.com/expressjs/serve-static) to serve files in a specified directory on localhost.

 ## Inputs